• Grove Village - Ras Al Khaimah, Rahmania Mall - Sharjah.

 Why is Eating Together so Important in the UAE?

-Hospitality isn't a choice here; it's a requirement.
+Hospitality is a fundamental part of Emirati culture.
 Traditionally, guests are greeted with Gahwa (Arabic coffee) and dates before the real feast starts.
 It’s about slowing down.

 At Habun, we’ve taken that old-school hospitality and given it a modern pulse.
 Whether you're trying our spiced rice or our signature seafood, the goal is the same: bringing friends and families together.